LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 A `fieldValue` can also refer to another object map, which will be mapped to the resulting object.
 An object map can be dynamic, where the object field names and values can be mapped dynamically based on predicates.

-[Fig. 4](#module-n3-mapped) shows the mapping of the N3.js component parameters to the constructor implementations.
+[](#module-n3-mapped) shows the mapping of the N3.js component parameters to the constructor implementations.
-This description enchances the component definitions from [Fig. 2](#module-n3) as it provides a lower level (implementation) view on the component constructors.
+This description enchances the component definitions from [](#module-n3) as it provides a lower level (implementation) view on the component constructors.

 <figure id="module-n3-mapped">